-As at September 30, 2024, restricted investments consist of Guaranteed Investment Certificates ("GICs") issued by Canadian banks, with an average interest rate of 4.90% (June 30, 2024 - 5.09 %) with maturity dates ranging between December 2024 and July 2025.
-These investments are held as collateral for letters of credit issued in favor of provincial authorities and Énergir L.P. (Énergir).
+As at March 31, 2025, restricted investments consist of Guaranteed Investment Certificates ("GICs") issued by Canadian banks, with an average interest rate of 3.53% (June 30, 2024 - 5.09 %) with maturity dates ranging between July and December 2025.
+These investments are held as collateral for letters of credit issued in favor of provincial authorities and Énergir L.P. ("Énergir") (for previous periods).

-The letters of credits issued to provincial authorities amounting to \$1,289 will be used to cover the asset retirement obligations that are recorded as non-current liabilities, accordingly the related collaterals have been presented as non-current assets on September 30, 2024.
+The letters of credits issued to provincial authorities amounting to \$1,289 will be used to cover the asset retirement obligations that are recorded as non-current liabilities, accordingly the related collaterals have been presented as non-current assets on March 31, 2025.

-The letter of credit issued to Énergir amounting to \$4,273 has been provided as a financial guarantee to Énergir to secure the supply of natural gas required in the future for the metallurgical facility. Énergir has not started any such work and therefore the related collateral has been presented as non-current asset on September 30, 2024.
+The letter of credit issued to Énergir amounting to \$4,273 was provided as a financial guarantee to Énergir to secure the supply of natural gas required in the future for the metallurgical facility.
+Subsequently, the Company announced that it was working with Énergir to prepare a new natural gas distribution contract that will better respond to the Company's needs in terms of natural gas consumption and timelines for delivery.
+Accordingly, the existing contract with Énergir and the letter of credit were cancelled and the related GIC no longer held as collateral and was transferred to short-term investments.